Timinator2000/Algorithm_X/exact_cover/actions.md

                             (‘instrument on day’, ‘Th’, ‘Trumpet’)
 ```

 The first two should be obvious, but what about the 3rd requirement?
 Why is that requirement satisfied?
 We know from the input that Ayla plays the Trumpet.
-We could keep a separate list of instruments played by each student, but I don’t recommend that.
+We could keep a separate list of instruments played by each student, but I recommend another approach.
 Because each student has exactly one instrument, my preference is to update our list of actions to include each student’s instrument:

 ```text’
 (‘place student’, ‘Ayla’, ‘Trumpet’, ‘Th’, 2)